Jangaon district: Climate

 Jangaon experiences a tropical kind of climate.
 It's a drought prone area according to Geological survey.
 Experiences very hot summers, moderate winters and rains less than the average precipitation.

 The temperatures are highest on average in May, at around 33.9 °C. In December, the average temperature is 22.0 °C. It is the lowest average temperature of the whole year.
 The variation in the precipitation between the driest and wettest months is 182 mm.
 The average temperatures vary during the year by 11.9 °C.

 Administrative divisions

 The district has two revenue divisions of Jangaon and Ghanpur (Station) are sub-divided into 12 mandals.
 Sri Ch.Shivalingaiah, IAS is the present collector of the district.

 Mandals

 The below table categorises 12 mandals into their respective revenue divisions in the district:

+Gundala mandal was formerly in Jangaon district, it is now in Yadadri Bhuvanagiri district.